HorairaHridhon/CS437_Naive_Bayes_Implementation/README.md

 ---

 ## License
-This project follows the DbCL license for the dataset, as per [opendatacommons.org/licenses/dbcl/1-0](https://opendatacommons.org/licenses/dbcl/1-0).
+This project is licensed under the MIT License.

 ---